Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Setting your block retry intervals

 Pyrrha tracks multiple sources for data an can rapidly request blocks or transactions from other sources if one source does not deliver the requested data.
-To change the retry rate, set it in microseconds in your nexa.conf:
+To change the retry rate, set it in microseconds in your pyrrha.conf:

 Transaction retry interval:
  > txretryinterval=2000000